Hi, I’m John Wilkerson.

 The Social Giving Podcast never really got out of the gate.
 I released a few episodes that discussed using social media to encourage people to give to charity.
 It was meant to be a resource for non-profit organizations.

-This blog is built on WordPress uses the Acabado Theme with a few minor tweaks.
+This blog is built on WordPress using the Acabado Theme with a few minor tweaks.

 I’m using the following plug-ins: Akismet, AMP, amr shortcode any widget, BBSpoiler, Blubrry PowerPress, CryptX, Google Fonts, Jetpack, Pretty Link, SG Optimizer, Social Subscribe and Follow, Ultimate Category Excluder, and WP Forms Lite.

 For WordPress hosting, I recommend SiteGround for its ease of use, reliability, and value.
 This blog is currently using a shared hosting plan.

 I record my podcasts using an ATR2100-USB microphone, plugged into my iPad with an Apple Lightning to USB Camera Adapter, or directly into my laptop with a Focusrite Scarlett 2i2.
 Recording on the iPad is in Bossjock Studio.